The Plastic Problem: Why We Have so Much Waste and How to Reduce it

 So glad you asked!

 • Reduce your personal plastic consumption by rejecting the single-use mentality.
 Use your own water bottle, coffee cup, straws, and grocery bags.
-Check out these top tips from our partner Friends of the Earth for more alternatives.
+Check out these top tips from our partner Friends of the Earth for more ideas.

 • Support the efforts of environmental groups that lobby governments to take action by banning unnecessary plastics and encourage industry to invent better plastics or comparable alternatives.